Wondering what is Bicycle approach?

 Let us see how to apply the bicycle approach to Blogging.

-When you are new to bicycles and want to learn riding, you rely on family and friends.
+When you are new to bicycles and want to learn to ride, you rely on family and friends.
 You do not choose just anyone to teach you, you go with someone who knows about it and can ensure your safety.

-Blogging Lesson: When you are new, do not just subscribe to lot of blogs.
-Instead, look for advice from friends and other people about blog of their choice where you can actually learn something.
+Instead, look for advice from friends and other people about the blog of their choice where you can actually learn something.
 And do not just read their articles, follow them.